syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-Shapes.md

 ---
 # Working with Shapes for Document-Processing Platform PDF Control

-Essential PDF has support for adding the below shapes.
+Essential&reg; PDF has support for adding the below shapes.

 * Line
 * Curve